Student Guide · ATLAS Platform

 First time — dashboard will show zeros This is normal.
 You have not collected any data yet.
 The numbers will populate as patients complete assessments through your workspace.

-Step 3 — Administering the MMAS-8 to a patient
+Step 3 — Starting a Patient Session

 Option A — Patient self-completes on your device (recommended)